 Without God as my partner; I probably would have quit entrepreneurship a long time ago.

 We all have shortcomings in our personal and business lives.
 Our weakness can show up in the area of finance, sales, relationships etc. We’re not 100% perfect in every area.

 The danger that happens is that if we focus on our shortcomings, we can convince ourselves not to launch a certain venture or campaign simply because we don’t feel qualified to do it.

 Our shortcomings can kill our calling.

-However, God has called each of us and set us apart to bring something to life that He wants to partner with us on.
+However, God wants to partner with us and has called each of us and set us apart to bring something to life.
 The fact that we have shortcomings is ON PURPOSE!
 Why?
 By design, God set it up so that we rely on Him for the areas in business we are weak in.

-What defects, deficiencies, or drawbacks ae preventing you from moving forward in your calling?
+What defects, deficiencies, or drawbacks are preventing you from moving forward in your calling?

 God doesn’t call the qualified; he qualifies the called.

 Most of us are familiar with the famous Bible verse “Before I formed you in the womb I knew you, before you were born I set you apart; I appointed you as a prophet to the nations.”
 (Jeremiah 1:5)